Security-Onion-Solutions/securityonion/CONTRIBUTING.md

 *  **If you are familiar with the current version of Security Onion and are confident you've discovered a bug**, first ensure there is not already an issue present by searching the open [issues](https://github.com/Security-Onion-Solutions/securityonion/issues).
 If there is, a thumbs up :+1: is a great way to show this bug is affecting you too.

 * If an issue doesn't exist, [open a new one](https://github.com/Security-Onion-Solutions/securityonion/issues/new), following the directions in the issue template.
-These boil down to including:
+This means including:
   * **System information** and how Security Onion was installed
   * **Log files** relevant to the bug report
   * **Reproduction steps**